pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 draft: false
 ---

+The responsibilities of package co-leads (both for new or existing packages) include:
+* Deciding the strategy for the package, such as scope, contribution model, testing, governance, maintenance and communication planning - for each of these points there exists high level guidance and pharmaverse recommendations within our charter.

 We openly welcome developers of existing packages or those initiating new packages to reach out to us.

 In order for pharmaverse to be truly successful we need to encourage that any gaps in the end-to-end clinical reporting flow are addressed by new collaborative efforts,